Lucyjpjones/wean-cuisine/testing.md

 ![Dropdown menu](static/assets/images/readme/cuisine-page.png)

 - Search bar to allow the user to search for recipes using keywords.
-The search bar is set up to filter recipes based on cuisine name, recipe name and ingredients.
+The search bar is set up to filter recipes based on cuisine name, recipe name, and ingredients.
    - Search bar input label to give user ideas of what to query by.

     ![Search bar](static/assets/images/readme/search.png)